Published on [Permalink]

 Why is progress in biology so slow?

-Samuel G Rodriques If you were looking for his blog’s RSS feed, you won’t find one listed.
-Thankfully, NetNewsWire was able to dig up the url. is an inventor, entrepreneur, and author of my favorite blog post so far this year:
+Samuel G Rodriques [Note: If you were looking for his blog’s RSS feed, you won’t find one listed.
+Thankfully, NetNewsWire was able to dig up the url. ] is an inventor, entrepreneur, and author of my favorite blog post so far this year:

 Serious drug developers have long since learned not to trust animal models when it comes to predicting the efficacy of a treatment for most diseases.